webfactory/webfactory-gulp-preset/README.md

     files: [
         …
     ],
-    sassCompiler: 'sass', // this passes Dart Sass to gulp-sass
+    sassCompiler: 'sass-embedded', // this is an official version of Dart Sass, optimized for embedded use in NodeJS (faster compile times)
     postCssPlugins: postCssPlugins,
     watch: ['src/**/*.scss']
 },